 After Herodotus, our investigation is stymied by yet more works which once existed but are now lost to us.
 We know, for example, that one Callimachus of Cyrene compiled an intriguing-sounding “collection of Wonders in lands throughout the world” in around 250 BC.
 Unfortunately, that is all we know of it; we know neither how many nor which Wonders he chose to include, nor how he framed the discussion, only that a work by that title once existed.

 References to the Seven Wonders positively abound in ancient writings after Philo.
 Sometimes they are carefully delineated, more often mentioned only casually.
-Indeed, many ancient writers toss out the phrase without any further explanation whatsoever, just as we tend to do today.
+Many ancient writers toss out the phrase without any further explanation whatsoever, just as we tend to do today.

 All of which is to say that the lists of Seven Wonders were always treading a fine line between the practical and the aspirational, just like our bucket lists of today.
 Philo of Byzantium, that first explicator of Wonders whose text has come down to us, acknowledged this reality in his introduction with a candor that would be less pronounced among many of those who followed him.